Impact of COVID-19 Vaccination on WHOOP Data

 Planning for Your Vaccine

 CDC guidelines strongly recommend that everyone get the COVID-19 vaccine as soon as it is available to them.
 Because some WHOOP members who have been vaccinated have experienced temporary declines in recovery, you can take advantage of this knowledge and plan lower-strain days after getting vaccinated (as your body may not be in a position to take on a lot of load).
 You may also better prepare for your vaccine by getting extra sleep the night before.
 Research by Dr. Aric Prather out of USCF showed that if people are sleep deprived when they receive a vaccine they may be less likely to develop protective antibodies.
-Therefore, we suggest members meet their sleep need with the Sleep Coach set to “Peak” to maximize the effectiveness of their vaccine.
+Therefore, we suggest members meet their sleep need with Sleep Planner set to “Peak” to maximize the effectiveness of their vaccine.
 The data shared here is only from the first 1,200 WHOOP members to report a vaccine, so there is still a lot to learn.
 You can contribute to our understanding of the physiological response to the COVID-19 vaccine by letting us know through the Journal when you get vaccinated.
 The products and services of WHOOP are not medical devices, are not intended to diagnose COVID-19, the flu or any other disease, and should not be used as a substitute for professional medical advice, diagnosis or treatment.
 All content available through the products and services of WHOOP is for general informational purposes only.
 See Our Latest Research: How Different COVID Vaccines and Doses Affect Heart Rate, Sleep, Fatigue & More